An optimally functioning brain keeps all our faculties ticking. Naini Setalvad lists a number of foods to boost various aspects of brain function.

 Coconut water: Coconut water is a natural electrolyte filled with vitamins and minerals that maintain your electrolyte balance.
 A low electrolyte balance will cause one to feel disoriented and weak, thus slowing brain functioning.
-It act as a main source of brain food.

 Salt: Optimum intake of sodium (in the form of salt) helps prevent short term memory loss and confusion.
 However, rock salt and sea salt are better options than table salt; so, switch over to these in your food.

+These were the foods which boost your brain memory.
 Some of the foods which inhibit brain and memory function are:

 1 cup walnuts, shelled

 1 tbsp raisins

 Mix curds, salt, and raisins well.

 Serve with sticks of carrots, beets, celery, dry bread or as a replacement for pickles.

 ½ cup crushed ice

 Mix all the ingredients in a blender and serve chilled.